paulusjacobus/grbl/README.md

 ***

-Grbl is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.
+The orginal Grbl code is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.
 It will run on a vanilla Arduino (Duemillanove/Uno) as long as it sports an Atmega 328.

-This project is to port the Uno code to other Arduino boards like the Leonardo, PRIMO and the Gerbil K40 Controller which hosts a 328PB-AU.
+This project is to port the Uno code to other Arduino boards like the Leonardo, PRIMO and the Gerbil K40 Controller which hosts an ATmega328PB-AU.
 The main purpose is to use these boards is to drive robots and in my case the K40 chinese laser cutter so it can use g code based open software like inkscape.

 The controller is written in highly optimized C utilizing every clever feature of the AVR-chips to achieve precise timing and asynchronous operation.
 It is able to maintain up to 30kHz of stable, jitter free control pulses.